-December 24 and December 25 have more home fires than other days of the year.
+More home fires happen on December 25 than any other single day except Thanksgiving.
 Fire officials are urging people to make fire safety part of the celebrations this holiday season.
 Start by making sure you have working smoke and carbon monoxide alarms.
 Have a home escape plan and share it with guests.
 Fires are always terrible but they seem worse during the festive holiday season.

 Cooking is the leading cause, followed by heating.
 Many of the holidays celebrated at this time of year use candles.
 Candle fires peak in December and Christmas Eve, Christmas Day and New Year’s Eve are among the days when the most candle fires occur.
 So follow the safety tips below for a happy and safe holiday season.